 Stabilising the gas market

 The Federal Government is well aware that a gas surcharge is an additional financial burden.
 However, this measure is necessary to secure the long-term gas supply.
-It is vital that gas importers continue to retain flexibility so as to prevent any worsening of the already tense gas market situation.
-Another reason for the decision is that a general surcharge will help keep the price increase for many consumers lower than it would be were cost increases to be passed on directly.
+It is vital that gas importers continue to remain flexible so as to prevent any worsening of the already tense gas market situation, which could result in further massive price hikes and serious impacts on the German economy as a whole.
+So all gas consumers have a vested interest in preventing the loss of important gas importers.

 Reduction of gas imports by Russia